About

 -

 Yoga postures are grouped according to the different effects they have on the body and mind.
-Sequences are carefully tailored to suit each individual, taking into account factors such as menstruation, injuries, pregnancy, and overall health as well as external considerations like the time of the day, climate and season.
-Intentional sequencing ensures a safe, balanced and effective practice every time.
+Sequences are carefully tailored to suit each individual, taking into account factors such as menstruation, injuries, pregnancy, and overall health as well as external considerations like the time of the day, climate and season to ensure a safe, balanced and effective practice every time.

 Yoga is a comprehensive body maintenance program- and that’s just the beginning!
 It provides a valuable skill set for life offering a holistic approach to physical, mental and emotional well-being, all in one practice.